soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 * Too many people from tech who are only here for the prestige and flashy titles.
 * Those who don't respect the creatives/artists/designers/content creators.
 * Those who don't play or value games.
 * Did I mention all the tech people?
 When I look around and find that more than half the folks around are ex-Google, ex-Amazon, it makes me very afraid.
 In my experience, they tend to walk in, see a mess (game development can be messy), and think they know best right away.
 They often only see inefficiencies--not the exploration that happens underneath beautiful outcomes, but just countable inputs and outputs.
 (Where the first and last question is: "Say!
-How can we measure whether the thing that you're doing adds a greater amount of value than we are paying you to do it?"--And yet somehow, no answer can ever seem to satisfy them.)
+How can we measure whether the thing that you're doing adds a greater amount of value than we are paying you to do it?"--And yet somehow, no answer can ever seem to satisfy.)

 ## Here's where our adventure forks